-Turnitin plagiarism detection software is integrated within Quercus.
+Ouriginal plagiarism detection software is integrated within Quercus.
 It uses text matching technology as a method to uphold the University's high academic integrity standards to detect any potential plagiarism.
+For the assignments set up to use Ouriginal, the software will review your paper when you upload it to Quercus.
+To learn more about Ouriginal's privacy policy please review its Privacy Policy.

-Normally, students will be required to submit their course essays to the University's plagiarism detection tool for a review of textual similarity and detection of possible plagiarism.
-In doing so, students will allow their essays to be included as source documents in the tool's reference database, where they will be used solely for the purpose of detecting plagiarism.
+Assignments reviewed by Ouriginal will be included in the software database to be used as references, where they will be used solely for the purpose of detecting plagiarism.
 The terms that apply to the University's use of this tool are described on the Centre for Teaching Support & Innovation web site (https://uoft.me/pdt-faq).